PacktPublishing/Learn-TensorFlow-Enterprise/chapter_07/train_base_model/README.md

 We are going to train a flower classifier model.
 This model is built with TensorFlow Hub's ResNet feature vector.
 The model will be trained to classify five different types of flowers.

-To launch the training process, make sure you are in this directory.
+To launch the training command, make sure you are in this directory.

 ```console
 python3 default_trainer.py \